What is C.difficile?

 Contact precautions are actions taken by health care facilities to try to prevent the spread of C. diff bacteria to other patients.

-Contact precautions include placing all patients with suspected and confirmed cases of C. diff into single isolation rooms.
-If single rooms are not available, infected patients can share a room if they have the same type of C. diff bacteria.
-Doors must be kept closed and a “Contact Precautions” sign placed on the door.
+Contact precautions include placing all patients with suspected and confirmed cases of C. diff infection into single rooms.
+If single rooms are not available, patients may share a room if they have the same infection.
+A “Contact Precautions” sign will be placed outside the door.

-Before entering the room of a patient who has C. diff the following actions must be taken by health care providers, staff and visitors:
+Before entering the room of a patient who has or is suspected of having C. diff infection, the following contact precautions must be taken by health care providers, staff and visitors:

 When leaving a patient’s room, the following actions must be taken:

-- Wash your hands for a second time.
+- Wash your hands for a second time before exiting the room

-Health care facilities will also frequently clean surfaces with sporacidal bleach to reduce the number of bacteria.
+Health care facilities will also frequently clean surfaces with sporicidal agents to reduce the number of bacteria.